Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce RTX 3080 12 GB should be 316% faster than the Geforce GTX 770 in general, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the GeForce RTX 3080 12 GB should be a lot faster than the Geforce GTX 770 in general. (explain)

-Texel RateThe GeForce RTX 3080 12 GB will be quite a bit (more or less 164%) more effective at AF than the Geforce GTX 770. (explain)
+Texel RateThe GeForce RTX 3080 12 GB will be a lot (approximately 164%) more effective at texture filtering than the Geforce GTX 770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison